-2024 Unified Planning Work Program (UPWP) - The 2024 UPWIP is a list, budget and description of all federally funded transportation planning work to be performed between October 1, 2023 and September 30, 2024, mostly by staff of the Barkshire Regional Planning Commission (BTPPC) and consultants working for BRPC, under the auspices of the Berkshire Metropolitan Planning Organization.
+2025 Unified Planning Work Program (UPWP) - The 2025 UPWP is a list, budget and description of all federally funded transportation planning work to be performed between October 1, 2024, and September 30, 2025, mostly by staff of the Berkshire Regional Planning Commission (BRPC) and consultants working for BRPC, under the auspices of the Berkshire Metropolitan Planning Organization.

-Copies of these documents can be obtained by: 1.
-Phone: Berkshire Regional Planning Commission (BRPC), 413-442-1521, ext.
-20; 2.
-BRPC web site: www.berkshirepl protector:
+Copies of the UPWP can be obtained by:

+1. Phoné: Berkshire Regional Planning Commission (BRPC), 413-442-1521, ext.
+20;

+BRPC web site: www.berkshirepl anning.org